-The Islands Health Plan cover Benefits Amount payable Other benefits 7.
-Virtual Doctor service Unlimited video appointments Access to a Virtual Doctor service for unlimited video appointments and telephone consultations.
+The Islands Health Plan cover Benefits Amount payable 21.
+Nurse to give you chemotherapy antibiotics by intravenous drip at home.
+Paid in full whilst in the Channel Islands or the UK when treatment: at home; or somewhere else that your medical practitioner or nurse agree is appropriate.
+We will pay for a nurse to give you either of the following by intravenous drip: chemotherapy to treat cancer antibiotics.
+This is so long as: you would otherwise need to be admitted for in-patient or day-patient treatment the nurse is working under the supervision of a medical practitioner.
+22. Virtual Doctor service Unlimited video appointments Access to a Virtual Doctor service for unlimited video appointments and telephone consultations.
 Unlimited doctor call backs.
 To register and use the service please visit: axaglobalhealthcare.com/doctor Using this service will not impact any out-patient limit on the plan .
-8. Virtual Doctor prescription charges. £200 a year.
+23. Virtual Doctor prescription charges. £200 a year.
 We will pay this benefit towards any prescription costs following a consultation through the Virtual Doctor service.
 Using this service will not impact any out-patient limit on the plan .
-9. Mind Health Up to 6 session, per condition each year.
+24. Mind Health Up to 6 sessions, per condition each year.
 Mind Health is available for certain conditions through the Virtual Doctor service and provides telephone consultation sessions with a psychologist.
-10. Ambulance transport.
-Up to £250 per year .
+25. Ambulance transport.
+Paid in full.
 This is to pay for a road ambulance for emergency transport to or between hospitals , or when the specialist says it is medically essential.
 Please note For residents living on the island of Sark: This covers the cost for the Sark Road Ambulance.
-11. Evacuation or repatriation service.
+26. Evacuation or repatriation service.
 Paid in full.
-For more information on the above please see: Page 30
+For more information on the above please see: Page 42